oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 In this lab, you'll deploy Kubernetes Monitoring Solution from OCI Marketplace to enable monitoring of an existing OKE Cluster.

-Watch the video below for a quick walk-through of the lab.

 ### Objectives